dash-baijayanti/myFlix-client/README.md

 # Features

  ## Movie Browsing
     1- View a list of all available movies with details including images, titles, and descriptions.

     2- Filter and search movies to quickly find what you're looking for.

     3- Select a movie to view additional information such as genre, director, and a detailed description.

  ## User Authentication
     1- Secure user login with username and password.

     2- New user registration with the ability to create a profile.

  ## Profile Management
     1- View and update user information, including username, password, email, and date of birth.

     2- Manage a list of favorite movies by adding or removing titles.

     3-Option to deregister from the service.

  ## Responsive Design Optimized for use on various devices, ensuring a consistent experience whether on desktop, tablet, or mobile.

  # Tech Stack

- -React: Library for building the UI.
+    - React: Library for building the UI.

- -React Router: For handling in-app navigation and routing.
+    - React Router: For handling in-app navigation and routing.

- -Parcel: Build tool for bundling and serving the application.
+    - Parcel: Build tool for bundling and serving the application.

- -Bootstrap: CSS framework for responsive design and styling.
+    - Bootstrap: CSS framework for responsive design and styling.

- -JavaScript (ES2015+): Language for client-side logic and interactions.
+    - JavaScript (ES2015+): Language for client-side logic and interactions.

- -Home Page Mobile
+    - Home Page Mobile

+  # To launch, please follow this link:<a  "https://myflix-bd.netlify.app" ></a>